alexamies/buddhist-dictionary/web/corpus/hongmingji-scroll1-fragment.md

 English	translation: None

+### Summary
-Summary: This passage contains a commentary by Mouzi (牟子) about the Buddha's life in India being born the son of King Suddhodana on the eighth day of the Fourth Month.
+This passage contains a commentary by Mouzi (牟子) about the Buddha's life in India being born the son of King Suddhodana on the eighth day of the Fourth Month.
 According to the Fo Guang Shan Online Dictionary Mouzi was a figure at the end of the Eastern Han who critized the Chinese classics and defended Buddhism, although it is not clear whether this is the same person.

+### Notes
-Notes: This passage is included in a collection of texts about the birth of the Buddha and spread of Buddhism in China compiled by Venerable Jue Wei of Fo Guang Shan.
-See the book <em>Parading the Buddha</em> by  Venerable Juewei (2013) ISBN: 978-1-932293-83-8.
-Also see
+This passage is included in a collection of texts about the birth of the Buddha and spread of Buddhism in China compiled by Venerable Jue Wei of Fo Guang Shan.
+See the references below.

-[Literature: Buddha’s Birthday Celebrations Accounts] (http://www.paradeofthebuddhas.org/?page_id=197 "Literature: Buddha’s Birthday Celebrations Accounts")
+1. Juewei.
+“Literature: Buddha’s Birthday Celebration Accounts.”
+Buddha’s Birthday Education Project.
+Accessed March 2, 2014. <a href="http://www.paradeofthebuddhas.org">http://www.paradeofthebuddhas.org</a>.

+2. Juewei.
+Parading the Buddha: Localizing Buddha’s Birthday Celebrations.
+First Edition.
+Los Angeles: Buddha’s Light Publishing, 2013.

+3. Wong, Poh Yee.
+“Acculturation as Seen through Buddha’s Birthday Parades in Northern Wei Luoyang: A Micro Perspective on the Making of Buddhism as a World Religion.”
+University of the West, 2012.

+Last modified: 2014-03-02